rousan/belofte.js/README.md

 Where,

-* `value` : any Javascript or a thenable or a promise.
+* `value` : any Javascript value or a thenable or a promise.

 It returns a resolved promise.